|

 - Standard bracketing

-()for ordering expression evaluation is supported. - Logical operators in precedence order:
+for ordering expression evaluation is supported. - Logical operators in precedence order:

-NOT,AND,OR - Comparison operators:
+- Comparison operators:

-=,>,>=,<,<=,<>(not equal)- Only like type values can be compared.
+(not equal)- Only like type values can be compared.
 One exception is that it

 is valid to compare exact numeric values and approximate numeric